-- LankaPay CEFTS, the second phase of CCAPS, which provide the real-time, retail fund transfer facilities to customers of LankaPay CEFTS members through payment channels such as Internet Banking, Mobile Banking, Kiosks, Over the Counter (OTC) and Automated Teller Machines (ATM), was launched on 21 August 2015. - As at end of the first quarter 2019, CEFTS consisted of thirty nine (39) members [twenty five (25) licensed commercial banks four (4) licensed specialized banks and ten (10) Finance Companies]. - The General Direction No. 02 of 2014 was issued by CBSL imposing key prudential and obligatory requirements to LCPL and members of CEFTS.
+- LankaPay CEFTS, the second phase of CCAPS, which provide the real-time, retail fund transfer facilities to customers of LankaPay CEFTS members through payment channels such as Internet Banking, Mobile Banking, Kiosks, Over the Counter (OTC) and Automated Teller Machines (ATM), was launched on 21 August 2015. - As at end of the second quarter 2019, CEFTS consisted of fourty (40) members [twenty five (25) licensed commercial banks four (4) licensed specialized banks and ten (11) Finance Companies]. - The General Direction No. 02 of 2014 was issued by CBSL imposing key prudential and obligatory requirements to LCPL and members of CEFTS.
 This was replaced by the General Direction No. 01 of 2018 on Operations of the Common Electronic Fund Transfer Switch to facilitate increasing the number of clearing cycles in CEFTS. - Maximum fee that can be charged from a customer for a CEFTS transaction is as follows:

 Fund Transfer mode Maximum Fee (per transaction) (Rs.)
-Effected through Internet Banking, Mobile Banking, ATMs of respective CEFTS members 50.00 Effected through ATMs of other CEFTS members 100.00 Effected Over-the-Counter 100.00
+Effected through Internet Banking, Mobile Banking, ATMs of respective 50.00 CEFTS members Effected through ATMs of other CEFTS members 100.00 Effected Over-the-Counter 100.00

-- To facilitate online real time payments to Government Institutions through CEFTS, LCPL implemented LankaPay Online Payment Platform (LPOPP) and started live operations on 20 July 2017. - Initially, LPOPP is facilitating real time payments to Sri Lanka Customs and as at end first quarter 2019, nine (9) licensed commercial banks and one licensed specialized bank had connected to LPOPP to facilitate payments to Sri Lanka Customs. - Payment and Settlement Systems Circular No. 08 of 2017 on Maximum Limits on Transaction Value and Fees of Common Electronic Fund Transfer Switch was issued replacing the Payment and Settlement Systems Circular No. 01 of 2015, in order to increase the maximum per transaction value limit for transactions carried out through a specific transaction code to facilitate real time payments to Sri Lanka Customs. - The maximum limit for a transaction under code 58, payments to Sri Lanka Customs is Rs.
+- To facilitate online real time payments to Government Institutions through CEFTS, LCPL implemented LankaPay Online Payment Platform (LPOPP) and started live operations on 20 July 2017. - Initially, LPOPP is facilitating real time payments to Sri Lanka Customs and as at end second quarter 2019, twelve (12) licensed commercial banks and one licensed specialized bank had connected to LPOPP to facilitate payments to Sri Lanka Customs. - Payment and Settlement Systems Circular No. 08 of 2017 on Maximum Limits on Transaction Value and Fees of Common Electronic Fund Transfer Switch was issued replacing the Payment and Settlement Systems Circular No. 01 of 2015, in order to increase the maximum per transaction value limit for transactions carried out through a specific transaction code to facilitate real time payments to Sri Lanka Customs. - The maximum limit for a transaction under code 58, payments to Sri Lanka Customs is Rs.
 20 bn, and for any other transaction effected through CEFTS is Rs.
-5 mn.
+5 mn. - In 2017, LCPL implemented the 'JustPay' payment product to facilitate low value payments below Rs.
+10,000 and as at end of the second quarter 2019, eight (8) licensed commercial banks, two (2) licensed specialized banks and three (3) finance companies had connected to JustPay.